 How to choose an Antarctic cruise

-Deciding to embark on a journey to the furthermost corner of the world can be an exhilarating yet daunting thing, but the question of how to choose the right Antarctic cruise for you can leave you with a little anxiety.
-Antarctica isn't one of those on-a-whim destinations and the best way to pick a cruise you're going to get the most out of is by deciding on the time of year you want to go, the itinerary of the cruise you want to do, and how long you want to go for.
+Deciding to embark on a journey to the furthermost corner of the world is exhilarating, but the question of how to choose the right Antarctic cruise for you can leave you with a little anxiety.
+Antarctica isn't one of those on-a-whim destinations and the best way to pick a cruise you're going to get the most out of is by deciding on the time of year you want to go, looking at the itinerary, and choosing how long you want to go for.

 Once that's done, your Antarctic adventure to the icy wilderness awaits.

 One of the most important things to do when it comes to choosing your Antarctic cruise is to figure out the best time of year to go but you can't just go whenever you want to.
 The Antarctic season runs from October to March with each month promising unique sights, an abundance of wildlife, and life-changing experiences.

 While December and January are the most popular months to visit the White Continent, they are often the busiest and most expensive.
 If you want to avoid breaking the bank (as much as possible on a trip to Antarctica), opt for a cruise that departs earlier or later in the season.

 Look at the itinerary